emmacarli/emmacarli.github.io/_posts/2020-04-02-PRESTO-and-TEMPO-installation-Ubuntu-18.04.md

 ---
 layout: post
-title:  "PRESTO and TEMPO installation"
+title:  "PRESTO and TEMPO installation Ubuntu 18.04"
 date:   2020-04-02 10:00:00
 blurb: "How to install PRESTO and TEMPO on Ubuntu 18.04."
 ---